AlirezaJav/Projection-based-PC-Quality-Metric/README.md

 ```console
 pip install IQA_pytorch
 ```
-<p> An <a href="http://ponomarenko.info/psnrhvsm.htm">Implementation</p> of PSNR HVS is included inside the metric files.
-The associated papers are cited in our published article.
+<p> An <a href="http://ponomarenko.info/psnrhvsm.htm">Implementation</a> of PSNR HVS is included inside the metric files.
+The associated papers are cited in our published article.</p>
 <a href="http://www.open3d.org/docs/release/getting_started.html">Open3d</a> python packages are also necessary to read/write point clouds.

 ```console